Aditya130805/MonopolyDeal/README.md

 ### Next steps:

-- Start game - connect frontend to backend as you go along
+- Continue game - connect frontend to backend as you go along
+- Start working on drag and drop onto bank -> properties -> action pile
+- Modify MainGame to allow for multiple players
 - Potentially display all the games the user is active (game codes) in in the GameRoom.js page.

 ### Potential issues: